batzlerg/resume/README.md

 # Graham Batzler Resume

 This is my personal resume, up to date as of late 2022.
+You can view it at https://batzlerg.github.io/resume.

 It's written in plain HTML, CSS, and JS because although there are a lot of fun frontend tools out there, they're overkill for a single static page like this.